-- Pedestrian, Bicycle and Trails Plan updated for the Transportation Plan. - Pedestrian and bicycle projects and programs were recommend for inclusion in the TIP. - Implemented bike lanes, sharrows and bike parking facilities in Downtown area.. - Developed and accepted Bicycle and Pedestrian Facility Plan.
+- Pedestrian, Bicycle and Trails Plan updated for the 2040 Long Range Transportation Plan. - Pedestrian and bicycle projects and programs were recommend for inclusion in the TIP. - Implemented bike lanes, sharrows and bike parking facilities in Downtown area. - Developed and accepted Bicycle and Pedestrian Facility Plan. - Implemented the Complete Streets Policy. - Bike Lincoln website page was launched with a Bike-to-Work information and clearinghouse.